Frequently Asked Questions

 - Any advice for future writers??

 Never stop reading and study your favorite books/authors to decide what elements/style/etc you like best.
 Write.
 Every.
 Day.
 Then mesh those styles/elements/etc from your favorite books/authors and write the stories you always wanted to read.
-Don’t force yourself to write because you want to make money -this industry is too unstable to count on a steady income- or because you want a movie deal -trust me, my favorite series has been optioned twice by major companies (Shatter Me, in case you were wondering) and years later, it still hasn’t happened.
+Don’t force yourself to write because you want to make money -this industry is too unstable to count on a steady income- or because you want a movie deal -trust me, one of my favorite series has been optioned twice by major companies (Shatter Me, in case you were wondering) and years later, it still hasn’t happened.
 Just write what you are passionate about because chances are, there’ll be other readers who’ve been waiting for that same exact thing.

-- Who is you favorite YA author and why?
+- Who is your favorite YA author and why?

 I don’t really have one (I have MANY!!!) and it depends on what genre I’m in the mood to read (I read everything in YA, young adult, and some NA, new adult).
 My favorite books are below, and since people keep asking for my recommendations, I made a list of all my favorite books on Amazon HERE -I’ll update this list as I find new amazing reads for years to come!

 - How did you feel when you held a tangible copy of your book for the first time?

 I freaked out and broke down sobbing in the middle of my day job.
 I don’t think anything will ever equate to that moment.

 - Are you planning anything else after The Black Mage series?